 Files and photos

-Miradore needs access to the file system for several reasons:
+Miradore needs access to the file system for:

-- For writing a log file, which is useful in troubleshooting technical issues
+- Writing a log file, which is useful in troubleshooting technical issues.

 - Enabling the IT admin to deploy files or applications remotely with Miradore to the devices.

-Denying this permission group is not recommended, because many of the essential device management features needs this permission.
+Denying this permission group is not recommended because many of the essential device management features require this permission.

 Miradore can't be used to access personal files or photos located on the managed devices.